 When you dive into digital art with Procreate, it seems like storage will be easy.
 No canvases or supplies to stuff into cabinets and hide in garages.
-But, storage is just as much an issue with digital art as it is with traditional art.
-I
+But, storage is still an issue with digital art.

 Let’s talk about how to decide if a high capacity option is right for you.
 Then, we’ll dive into how much room a typical Procreate design takes up on your iPad and what you can do to reduce the size of each Procreate design.